Joseph-Mutua/browser_based_cli/README.md

 ### Modifications
 1. Eliminate the extra API server- hence whenever the user needs to execute some code, there is no need to make an extra request to obtain the HTML document(which is largely unmodified)
-2. Reload the iframe in a sandbox to eliminate connection between the paraent and child
+2. Reload the iframe in a sandbox to eliminate connection between the parent and child
     - Users won't be able to use some in-browser features e.g cookies and localStorage in their code.

 ![The modified full Flow](./public/images/fullflow.png)